-The following Governance-related actions have been taken since the onset of COVID-19:
+The following Governance-related actions have been taken:

-- A Special Risk and Capital Committee was triggered to respond to the change in risk profile of the business and to consider potential management actions to implement to strengthen the control environment and operational and financial resilience. - Business Continuity plans have been enacted and the Company stood up its Crisis Management task force.
-The company actively reviews what has worked well and where changes can be made for the future. - The Company is reviewing changes in its control environment as a result of the operational environment and assessing where additional controls might be required and/or where there are inherently raised levels of residual risk which may require time-bound risk acceptances to be put in place.
-The review and challenge as part of the Interim ORSA processes have helped inform these decisions. - Two interim ORSA reports were triggered by the CRO to review impacts on financial and operational resilience as well as the control environment as a result of the COVID-19 crisis and associated operating environment with lockdown and remote working.
-Interim ORSA reports were completed in April and August as experience emerged and the multi-year budget reviewed.
-The ORSA reports considered various stress scenarios.
-In addition the YE 2020 ORSA, reflecting the multi-year budget and stress scenarios, was completed in December as part of the business-as-usual ORSA process. - A robust governance framework has been maintained, but with increased and regular updates shared with the Board of Directors on the firm's solvency position and the broader operating environment. - Regular communications are in place with stakeholders, including our staff, policyholders, shareholder, Board of Directors, and regulators.
+- A Special Risk and Capital Committee was triggered to respond to the change in risk profile of the business and to consider potential management actions to implement to strengthen the control environment and operational and financial resilience. - An ORSA was produced for Year End 2021, reflecting the multi-year budget and stress scenarios, and approved by the AIG Life UK Board in February 2022 as part of the business-as-usual ORSA process. - A robust governance framework has been maintained, but with increased and regular updates shared with the Board of Directors on the firm's solvency position and the broader operating environment. - Regular communications are in place with stakeholders, including our staff, policyholders, shareholder, Board of Directors, and regulators.
 These communications serve to update stakeholders on the Company's position and to help manage people, reputational, brand, and regulatory risks.